postmanlabs/collection-format-docs/README.md

 ![Postman logo](https://assets.getpostman.com/common-share/postman-github-logo.png "Postman logo")

 # Postman Collection Format
 The collection format is the specification behind [Postman Collections](https://www.postman.com/collection/), it lets you model API workflows and organize requests.
-The documentation helps you understand the format, how it relates to collections in Postman and the different tooolings that have been built around the format both by Postman and it's developer community.
+The documentation helps you understand the format, how it relates to collections in Postman and the different toolings that have been built around the format both by Postman and it's developer community.

 ## Contribution guidelines
-We would love for you to contribute to the Learning Center!
+We would love for you to contribute to the Collection Format Docs!
 To contribute to this project, please read:

 - The [Code of Conduct](https://www.postman.com/code-of-conduct)
 - The [Contribution Guidelines](https://github.com/postmanlabs/collection-format-docs/blob/develop/CONTRIBUTING.md)